 File History makes automated backups of your data, and it works with storage devices like external hard drives, network storage, and so on.
-If you want to use File History to back your user data from Windows 10, read this tutorial.
+If you want to use File History to back up your user data from Windows 10, read this tutorial.
 We show you how to turn on File History, how to change the way it works, how to stop it when you no longer need it, and how to change File History storage devices.
 Read on to learn more:

 After a few seconds, File History is turned on, and you see a switch appear, named "Automatically back up my files."
-The switch is set to On, signaling that File History is activated and doing its job in the background.
+The switch is set On, signaling that File History is activated and doing its job in the background.

-What data does File History backup and how long does it take to perform a backup?
+What data does File History back up and how long does it take to perform a backup?

-If you do not change its default configuration, File History automatically backs up all your user libraries (both default libraries and custom libraries you created), the Desktop, your Contacts, Microsoft Edge favorites and, finally, OneDrive.
-File History is a background process with low priority and, the first time it runs, it takes hours to backup your data.
+If you do not change its default configuration, File History automatically backs up all your user libraries (both default libraries and custom libraries that you created), the Desktop, your Contacts, Microsoft Edge favorites and, finally, OneDrive.
+File History is a background process with low priority and, the first time it runs, it takes hours to back up your data.
 If you need to back up more than 100 GB of data, the first complete run might take up to 24 hours.
 The backup speed depends on the following factors: